- Enghouse Interactive Communications Center

 ABOUT THE CUSTOMER/CUSTOMER PROFILE

-UMass Lowell is a public university committed to preparing its students for work in the real world— solving real problems and helping real people— by providing an affordable high-quality education.
-The campus is bursting with energy— enrollment is up, new academic programs are being launched, and new facilities are being acquired and are under construction.
+The University of Massachusetts Lowell is a public university committed to preparing its students for work in the real world — solving real problems and helping real people — by providing an affordable high-quality education.
+The campus is bursting with energy — enrollment is up, new academic programs are being launched, and new facilities are being acquired and are under construction.
 Most importantly, students are more successful than ever thanks to highly accredited programs, the school’s focus on experiential “hands-on” learning, and personal attention from its accomplished and committed faculty and staff.

-UMASS Lowell’s computing environment is 100% Microsoft.
-In addition to Microsoft Office, its 350+ faculty use Skype for Business for communications and collaboration.
+UMass Lowell’s office productivity environment is 100% Microsoft.
+In addition to Microsoft Office, its 3000+ faculty and staff use Skype for Business for communications and collaboration.
 To ensure continuity and universal collaboration across all departments, contact center solutions must be able to integrate natively with both Microsoft suites.

 As can be expected with legacy solutions, functionality was limited.
 Among the most glaring shortcomings were the absence of true caller ID and any capacity to have accurate, live dashboard capabilities.